Whisky-App/whisky-book/README.md

    ## Setup

-   - Install in Steam as normal
+   - Install in Steam as normal.
-   - In Whisky, find `SwGame-Win64-Shipping.exe` in the Program list and run it
+   - In Whisky, find `SwGame-Win64-Shipping.exe` in the Program list and run it.

    {{#template ../templates/steam.md id=1172380}}